muhammadtalhasultan/Flutter-Interview-Questions/README.md

 ## Notes:

-This repository is only for providing information on flutter interview questions.
+This repository is only for providing information on `Flutter` interview questions.
 Please do not misuse it.
 This repository is under development.
 I will keep adding more questions to it.

 ## Author: